-Deb is a professional Landscape Designer and horticulturalist who listens to your needs and designs with creativity, passion, and integrity to produce professional, personalized landscape designs to scale, related plans, sketches, and documents.
+Deb is a consultant, professional Landscape Designer and horticulturalist with a Permaculture Design Certificate who listens to your needs and designs with creativity, passion, and integrity to produce professional, personalized landscape designs to scale, related plans, sketches, and documents.

 While considering environmentally ethical responsibilities, she works with nature to create outdoor spaces which are therapeutic, environmentally sustainable, functional and aesthetically beautiful to enhance lives.
 Deb has 5 years Early Childhood experience where she conducted Environmental workshops and worked on a 2-year Sensory Garden Project.
 She understands the many facets required of a family backyard or Early Childhood center to produce the happiest and healthiest outcomes for children and the critical aspects of a design and nature/gardening experiences for the 0-5yr old optimal growth period.
 Deb also conducts workshops, provides consultations/advice and garden assistance with a primary focus on edible and indigenous/native gardens

 Debs garden designs focus on being sensory and therapeutic, sustainable, functional and aesthetically pleasing.

 Horticulture Therapy has been documented to reduce stress, lower blood pressure and heart rate.

 Subtle therapeutic sensory aspects are integrated into each design.
 Residential gardens can facilitate feelings of well-being as do medical facilities and school playgrounds.
 Designs are intended to promote interaction between sensory responses, healing, restorative benefits, feelings of peace and tranquillity and an awe of nature.
 We can all benefit from natures 'therapeutic gifts' by reconnecting with nature.